rheos/hoe-coin-docs/faq.md

 ### What is $HOE?

-A meme coin with a mission: raise funds for GrowOperative while building a community of meme-loving degens and community gardeners.
+A meme coin with a mission: raise funds for a real-world initiative focused on local food system resilience while building a community of meme-loving degens and community gardeners.

 ### Is this a real project or just for laughs?